Chart Color Schemes

 Lake Albert performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 21.5%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.7%).
-Vocational credentials are prominent, with 41.3% of residents aged 15+ holding them.
+The area's university qualification rate stands at 21.5%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
+Bachelor degrees are the most common, with 15.0% of residents holding them, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.7%).
+Vocational credentials are prevalent among residents aged 15+, with 41.3% holding such qualifications, including advanced diplomas (11.2%) and certificates (30.1%).

-Advanced diplomas account for 11.2% while certificates make up 30.1%.
-Educational participation is high, with 28.2% currently enrolled in formal education.
-This includes 10.5% in primary, 9.3% in secondary, and 3.2% pursuing tertiary education.
+Educational participation is notably high, with 28.2% of residents currently enrolled in formal education, comprising 10.5% in primary education, 9.3% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education